PennyLaneAI/pennylane-rigetti/doc/devices/numpy_wavefunction.rst

 =============================

-The ``forest.numpy_wavefunction`` device provides an interface between PennyLane and the pyQuil `NumPy wavefunction simulator <http://docs.rigetti.com/en/stable/wavefunction_simulator.html>`_.
+The ``forest.numpy_wavefunction`` device provides an interface between PennyLane and the pyQuil `NumPy wavefunction simulator <https://pyquil-docs.rigetti.com/en/stable/apidocs/autogen/pyquil.numpy_simulator.NumpyWavefunctionSimulator.html>>`_.

 Because the NumPy wavefunction simulator allows access and manipulation of the underlying quantum state vector, ``forest.numpy_wavefunction`` is able to support the full suite of PennyLane and Quil quantum operations and observables.

-In addition, it is generally faster than running equivalent simulations on the QVM, as the final state can be inspected and the expectation value calculated analytically, rather than by sampling measurements.

 .. note::